btsmith1212/Readme-Generator/README.md

   ## Usage
   b
   ## License
-  This project is licensed under the MIT License license.
+  This project is licensed under the MIT-License license.
   ## Contributing
   b
   ## Tests